KRShea/KRShea.github.io/_posts/2024-04-30-making_costco_analysis.md

 What I am calling jitter charts went through multiple iterations to arrive at the charts seen below.
 Though I am happy with the result, I believe that there is still room for improvement on color scheming and creating the spacing for the variables which require plotting on a log axis.

 I wanted to take full advantage of Vega and Deneb's interaction capabilities in this project.
 Users can hover over any point any see what county they are looking at with a tool tip.
 When investigating an outlier a click on the point will highlight it on the other charts as seen below.
 This interaction carries over to the entire report.
-Clicking a county on the map will high light it on the scatter charts and vice versa:
+Clicking a county on the map will highlight it on the scatter charts and vice versa:
 ![image14](./assets/post_files/costco_making_of/image14.png){:width="600px"}